Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 `JoinRun` has a simple debugging facility.

-For a given molecule, there must exist a single join definition (JD) to which this molecule “belongs” - that is, the JD where this molecule is consumed as input molecule by some reactions.
+For a given molecule, there must exist a single join definition (JD) to which this molecule is “bound” - that is, the JD where this molecule is consumed as input molecule by some reactions.

 Sometimes, reactions are specified incorrectly.
 For debugging purposes, we can use the `logSoup` method on the molecule injector.